drostehk/foodworks/README.md

 * `scripts/export_source_data.py` - Generate CSVs based on the Source data NGOs have contributed.
 * `scripts/report/generate_tableau_data_model.py` - Transform the records into a format that can be consumed by Tableau

+Run the scripts from within the root folder so scripts have access to the `core` pacakge.
+E.g. to regenerate the CSVs:

+`python scripts/export_source_data.py`

 ## Repository Structure